Shami-git/Shahnar/README.md

 ## 🧩 Miscellaneous

 - All outputs use embedded cards and emojis for better readability.
-- Unified `/quest` command replaced older variants like `/icyquest`.
+- renamed `/icyquest` and other sub-commands to `/quest` for simplicity.
 - Merged `/questlist` and `/questlist_completed` into `/quest list`.

 ---